VimukthiC/student-stress-predictor/README.md

 Step 1 - Project on GitHub
   * Creat a project on GitHub
-  * Open the project on Replit
   * Create and run flask web server
   * Push change back to GitHub

 Step 2 - Home page with HTML & CSS
-  * Render templates and use static assets
   * Create the layout of the page using HTML tags
   * Style the home page using CSS
   * Use the Bootstrap framework

 Step 3 - Sign Up page with HTML & CSS
-  * Render templates and use static assets
   * Create the layout of the page using HTML tags
   * Style the home page using CSS
   * Use the Bootstrap framework

 Step 4 - Login page with HTML & CSS
-  * Render templates and use static assets
   * Create the layout of the page using HTML tags
   * Style the home page using CSS
   * Use the Bootstrap framework